Step 1: Make it

 How it works

-- This is like the Jukebox project, but instead of using the micro:bit’s buttons, you’ll make your own input device, touch buttons using crocodile clip leads and tin foil connected to the micro:bit's pins.
+- This project is the same as the Jukebox project but instead of using the micro:bit’s buttons, you’ll make your own input device using cardboard covered in strips of tin foil connected by crocodile clip leads to the micro:bit's pins.

-- Attach crocodile clips to pins 1, 2 and another to GND.
-With one finger touch GND, and with another finger touch the wires connected to pin 1 and then pin 2.
-It should play a different tune depending on which pin you touch.
+- With one finger touch the foil connected to GND, and with another finger touch the foil connected to pin 1 and then pin 2.
+It should play a different tune depending on which strip of foil you touch.

-- The micro:bit is using pin 0 as an analogue output, varying the electrical signal to make audio (sound).
-It’s using pins 1 and 2 as touch inputs.
-When you touch either of these pins and the GND (ground or Earth) pin, you’re completing an electrical circuit.
-A small amount of electricity flows through you and the micro:bit can detect it and the program triggers the playing of a tune.
+- The micro:bit is using pins 1 and 2 as touch inputs.
+When you touch either of these pins and the GND pin, you’re completing an electrical circuit.
+A small amount of electricity flows through you, the micro:bit can detect it and the program triggers the playing of a tune.